simonsarris/site-simonsarris/src/markdown-pages/goals2021.md

 I hope to keep the goals for 2021 more focused.
 These are roughly in order of ability to accomplish within the year:

-### 1. Build a much larger bird house and acquire an army of geese.
+### 1. Build a much larger bird house and acquire a herd of geese.

 ❌ _Still very much pending!
 It should be built in 2022, and Geese will be here next year, ready or not._